- Match Centre

-After a lot of hard work by members of the League committee, the OMYFL achieved League Charter Standard status in 2012, but what does this mean to the Oxford Mail Youth Football League?
+After a lot of hard work by members of the League committee, the OYFL achieved League Charter Standard status in 2012, but what does this mean to the Oxfordshire Youth Football League?

 For more information and resources visit the FA Charter Standard page .

 The Oxfordshire Youth Football League has approximately 85% of its member teams at CS level and we are supporting the remaing 15% to help them achieve this.
 Clubs who wish to attain Charter Standard status should contact the League Secretary for further information, or contact their County FA development team.

 In order to help clubs achieve Charter Standard status, we have developed a resource pack with the help of County FAs.
 This pack includes a CS criteria checklist (correct as of October 2018), useful templates for standard policies, links to downloads and guidance on steps to take and where to obtain further information.